SarahAndyshak/ParksDirectoryCopy.Solution/README.md

 1. Clone this repo.
 2. Open the terminal and navigate to this project's production directory called "ParksDirectory".
 3. Within the production directory "ParksDirectory", create two new files: `appsettings.json` and `appsettings.Development.json`.
 4. Within `appsettings.json`, put in the following code.
-Make sure to replace the `database` (YOUR-DATABASE-NAME-HERE), `uid` ("YOUR-USER-NAME-HERE"), and `pwd` ("YOUR-PASSWORD-HERE") values in the MySQL database connection string with your own datbase name, username, and password for MySQL.
+Make sure to replace the `database` (YOUR-DATABASE-NAME-HERE), `uid` ("YOUR-USER-NAME-HERE"), and `pwd` ("YOUR-PASSWORD-HERE") values in the MySQL database connection string with your own database name, username, and password for MySQL.

 ```json
 {